-In February, 1943, the University was selected as one of the educational institutions approved for a training program for the Army Air Force.
-On March 9 a unit of 125 men arrived on the campus, and on April 1 another unit of 125.
-This was known as the Third College Training Detachment (Air Crew).
-Men were housed at 290 South Main Street and their meals were prepared and served in the University Student Building Cafeteria.
+In February, 1943, the University was approved as one of the educational institutions for a training program for the Army Air Force.
+The first unit of 125 men arrived on March 9, and on April 1, 125 additional men reported to bring the unit up to rated capacity of 250.
+The unit was maintained until April 29, 1944.
+A total of 794 men were enrolled in the program.
+Five months was the length of the training period planned for each contingent.